ReactiveX/RxJava/README.md

 - fixed API mistakes and many limits of RxJava 2
 - intended to be a replacement for RxJava 2 with relatively few binary incompatible changes
 - Java 8 lambda-friendly API
-- non-opinionated about source of concurrency (threads, pools, event loops, fibers, actors, etc.)
+- non-opinionated about the source of concurrency (threads, pools, event loops, fibers, actors, etc.)
 - async or synchronous execution
 - virtual time and schedulers for parameterized concurrency
 - test and diagnostic support via test schedulers, test consumers and plugin hooks